satishkori/puppet-enterprise-pipeline-plugin/README.md

 # Compatibility

-This plugin is compatible with Puppet Enterprise 2016.2+
+This plugin is compatible with Puppet Enterprise 2016.2+ and Jenkins 1.642.3+

 Some step parameters are only available on newer versions of Puppet Enterprise.
 Those parameters are labeled as such.

+This plugin has not been tested with Jenkins Declarative Pipelines.